risky998/NW-Algos/README.md

 The program runs a python script to align two given gene sequences using a linear gap penalty model.

-The script takes in 3 arguments: \n
+The script takes in 3 arguments:

-    f - FASTA file with sequences in FASTA format. \n s - JSON with the score matrix for alignment. \n d - The gap penalty for the alignment. \n
+    f - FASTA file with sequences in FASTA format. s - JSON with the score matrix for alignment. d - The gap penalty for the alignment.

 The script print the alignment to the console

-Example Usage: \n
+Example Usage:

     python nwlinear.py -f sequences.fasta -s score_matrix.json -d 100

 Replace "seqences.fasta" with any file containing sequences to be aligned in the FASTA format.